JessieDane/odin-recipes/README.md

 starting note.
 in this exercise i need to style the recipe pages using the external method of using css. learning from my previous mistake,the actual style isn't important, this isn't a fashion competition. i do need to demonstrate i can add and work with css to a basic degree.

+Jessie D.

+end note.
+i couldn't get to work a specific piece of text in different color. i eventually circumvented the issue by giving it it's own designation. i did also put in some "<!-notes->" to explain why i kept certain inconsistenties.

+Jessie D.

+final thoughts.
+rewarding, but i do need more time spend on figuring out the cascade of css. i understand the principle, but in practise this hasn't settled yet.

+Jessie D.